realworldocaml/book/en/imperative-programming.md

 - `find` looks for a matching key in the table and returns the corresponding value if found as an option.

-A new piece of syntax has also popped up in `find`: we write `array.(index)` to grab a value from an array.
+Another bit of syntax has popped up in `find`: we write `array.(index)` to grab a value from an array.
 Also, `find` uses `List.find_map`, which you can see the type of by typing it into the
 toplevel: